Rhizi/rhizi/README.md

     - didn't complete.

 # Deployment
+Deployment takes two forms currently:
+- development mode, in which flask handles all resource serving, including client/server code, resources & fragments
+- reverse proxy mode, in which a reverse proxy, eg. Apache is used to serve all static content

+These modes impost a slightly different resource layout, and require the following values to be correcly set/injected:
+- app.js: <code>fragment_d_path</code>, handled by jinja
+- rhizi-server.conf: <code>fragment_d_path</code>
+- rhizi-server.conf: <code>template_d_path</code>

+## Deployment Steps
 - obtain a server configuration by either adjusting res/etc/rhizi-server.conf.example or reusing an already active one.
 - the following configuration keys will likely need changing: DEBUG, SECRET_KEY, root_path, access_control, etc.
 - let targetDomain be the target domain (i.e. rhizi.example.com)